infrawatch/dashboards/README.md

 # Service Telemetry Dashboards

-Dashboards for use with Service Telemetry.
+Dashboards for use with Service Telemetry Framework.
 These dashboards can be loaded into a Grafana instance connected to backend data sources exposed by the Service Telemetry Framework.

 ## Installation